Funding Application

 1. Scientific studies that estimate the current status of target species and investigate threats to species survival with specific actions to mitigate such threats;

-2. Retaining critical habitats by site protection and/or threat mitigation;
+2. Identifying and retaining critical habitats by site protection and/or threat mitigation;

 3. Science-based species recovery and reintroduction programmes with monitoring of post-release success;